-So we read in Page 39 of the Home Office guidance, ‘It is likely to be voluntary work if: (i) there is an obligation on the individual to perform the work and in return an obligation on the organisation to provide it.
+So we read in the 2017 Home Office guidance, ‘It is likely to be voluntary work if: (i) there is an obligation on the individual to perform the work and in return an obligation on the organisation to provide it.
 The obligation does not have to be in writing; (ii) The individual is rewarded for that work, either through money or benefits in kind.
 An obligation to work or receipt of remuneration is likely to mean that the individual is working under a mutuality of obligation.
 Where there is mutuality of obligation, it is voluntary work. (my emphasis).

 This statement makes no sense of one reads it as all about volunteering, but in fact it is all about work – the special kind of work that they label as ‘voluntary’ work.

 The Home Office recognises that some practices, such as internships, unpaid work experience and the like have grown up where the usual benefits and protections of employment are not provided.
 The Home Office view appears to be that, even if there is a way to legally set aside all other employment rights (to the Living Wage, safe working conditions and so on), the Right to Work regulations continue to apply.
 Thus, the employer has an obligation to check that the person has the Right to Work in this country, and must not offer them a job, or an internship or unpaid work experience (i.e. ‘voluntary’ work) if they do not hold the Right.